 Pigs are often infected with pork worm (Trichinella spiralis) – a microscopic roundworm that causes illness in people or dogs who consume undercooked or raw pork.
 These worms penetrate the muscles of infected animals, causing gastrointestinal illness, muscle pain, and other symptoms.
 The worms can persist for years in humans, and it is occasionally fatal.

-Many people are surprised that raw salmon can carry pathogens; after all, it is a staple in most sushi restaurants.
+Many people are surprised that raw salmon can carry parasitic flatworms.
+After all, it is a staple in most sushi restaurants.

-Don’t worry; it remains safe for humans (and cats, bears, and most other carnivores) because this particular parasite only seems to cause problems for dogs.
+Don’t worry; salmon — even raw salmon — remains safe for humans (and cats, bears, and most other carnivores) because these particular parasites only seem to cause problems for dogs.

 Salmon and a number of their relatives often carry a parasitic flatworm called Nanophyetus salmincola.
 In most cases, this flatworm is relatively innocuous, causing few – if any – problems in animals who consume raw salmon.
 But these flatworms can themselves be infected with an organism called Neorickettsia helminthoeca, and this is what causes problems for dogs.